A Day Trip from Dublin: The Bray to Greystones Walk

 The walk is 7km in one direction, is fairly easy and should take approximately two to three hours to complete – depending on the amount of photo op and snack breaks you take.

 You’ll have two options for this walk.
-You can make the hike up to Bray Head to get a bird’s eye view of the Wicklow Mountains, Bray, and the sea or you can walk along the coastal path.
+You can make the hike up to Bray Head to get a bird’s eye view of the Wicklow Mountains, Bray, and the Irish sea or you can walk along the coastal path.
 Or for that sneakily fun third option – do both!

 I opted to skip the hike up to Bray Head and just walked along the path.
 I didn’t pack the right shoes for this trip and was experiencing my first ever shin splints.
 So I wanted to keep my walk as gentle as possible.
 If you decide to hike up to Bray Head the path will eventually join back up with the coastal path closer to Greystones.